ENDscript 2.0

 • The secondary structure elements of each homologous sequence of known structure.

-3. Two interactive 3D representations of the PDB query:
+3. Two interactive 3D representations of the query structure:

-• A ribbon depiction of the protein colored according to sequence conservation.
+• A ribbon representation of the protein colored according to sequence conservation.

-• A variable tube depiction of the protein main chain, whose radius is proportional to the differences in Cα between the query and all homologous proteins of known structures.
+• A variable tube representation of the protein backbone, whose radius is proportional to the differences in Cα position between the query and all homologous proteins of known structure.

-• Moreover, if applicable, these two 3D representations of the query can include:
+• In addition, these two 3D representations of the query may include, if applicable:

 • Biological assembly,